pindexis/qfc/README.md

 # qfc
 Quick Command-line File Completion

-qfc is an alternative of shell complete which features real-time multi-directories matching: It matches against all tracked files in a cvs tracked directory, or up to a sepcific depth if the directory is not tracked.
+qfc is a shell auto-complete alternative which features real-time multi-directories matching: It matches files while you type against multiple directories, not just the current one.
 This is useful, to avoid the burden of writing the whole path whenever you want to `cd` or `vim` a file, which is frequent espacielly if you use the terminal as your IDE(The terminal is the best IDE, remember!).

 ## Features: